Move to CaymanFree Relocation Checklist

 • Set up a local SIM or reliable roaming plan before handling appointments.

-Days 8–30: Banking, utilities, transport, and insurance
+Setup phase: Banking, utilities, transport, and insurance

-Days 31–60: Build your real local routine
+Routine phase: Build your real local pattern

 • Drive your commute at real peak times, not just on weekends.